aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 DCV supports [USB remotization](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-usb-remote.html), allowing use of specialized USB devices, such as 3D pointing devices and two-factor authentication USB dongles, on Windows and Linux OSs.
 To use feature on a supported Linux server OS, run the command `sudo dcvusbdriverinstaller` and restart EC2 instance.
 Feature is for [installable Windows clients](https://docs.aws.amazon.com/dcv/latest/userguide/using-usb.html) only.

-### Valid TLS certificate
+### TLS certificate

-Amazon DCV automatically generates a self-signed certificate.
-For most Linux OSs, the cloudformation template will attempt to use [Certbot](https://certbot.eff.org/) to request and [install](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-cert.html) valid [IPv4 address certificate](https://letsencrypt.org/2026/01/15/6day-and-ip-general-availability).
+Amazon DCV server automatically generates a self-signed certificate.
+For Windows and some Linux OSs, the template will attempt to use [Posh-ACME](https://poshac.me/docs/latest/) (Windows) or [Certbot](https://certbot.eff.org/) (Linux) to request and [install](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-cert.html) valid [Let's Encrypt IPv4 address certificate](https://letsencrypt.org/2026/01/15/6day-and-ip-general-availability).
 This feature is only available if `displayPublicIP` is `Yes` and `allowWebServerPorts` allows HTTP.
-IP address certificates are valid for 160 hours, just over six days, and Certbot will attempt to renew them before expiry.
+IP address certificates are valid for 160 hours, just over six days, and Certbot/Posh-ACME will attempt to renew them before expiry.
 To ensure proper operation, use `assignStaticIP`to associate a static IPv4 address.

+Renewal on Windows is managed through [task scheduler](https://poshac.me/docs/v4/Tutorial/#task-scheduler-cron).
+Do update the tasks' user credentials if you change administrator password.

-Besides IPv4, Let's Encrypt also supports IPv6 address certificate.
-Refer to [Certbot](https://eff-certbot.readthedocs.io/en/stable/) and [DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-cert.html) for more details.
+Let's Encrypt supports both IPv4 and IPv6 address certificates.
+Refer to [Certbot](https://eff-certbot.readthedocs.io/en/stable/), [Posh-ACME](https://poshac.me/docs/latest/) and [DCV](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-cert.html) documentation for more details.

 ### Secure centralized access